richard-austin/security-cam/README.md

 as all communication is through a client connection that the NVR makes to the Cloud service.
 This does not include camera web admin pages which are available with direct access.
-#### NVR features
-* Secure authenticated web access.
-* Live, low latency (approx 1 second or less) video from network cameras with RTSP source.
-* Onvif support for device and capabilities discovery.
-* View individual or all cameras on one page.
-* Recordings of motion events, selectable by date and time.
-* Recordings triggered by Motion service (https://github.com/Motion-Project/motion)
-* Recordings triggered by FTP of an image from camera (can be used with cameras which can ftp an image on detecting motion).
-* Quick reboot or setup of key camera parameters for SV3C type cameras.
-* Hosting of camera admin page, This allows secure access to camera web admin outside the LAN.
-This feature requires access through port 446 as well as the usual https port 443. *This is not available when connecting via the Cloud Service.*
-* Configuration editor supporting Onvif discovery of all or specific cameras.
-* email notification if public IP address changes (when using port forwarding).
-* Initial set up of user account from LAN only.
-Subsequent changes can be done when logged in through existing account.
-* Get NVR LAN IP addresses.
-* Get Local Wi-Fi source details.
-* Set up Wi-Fi connection.
-* NTP server runs on NVR for cameras to sync time without the need for them to connect to the internet.
-* Enable/Disable access through Cloud server.
-* All parts of project and dependencies deployed using deb file.

 ### Web Front End
 The Web Front End (client) is an Angular application using [Angular CLI](https://github.com/angular/angular-cli) version 12.0.5 or later.
 This forms the user interface of the web application.